 Hotel Mead | 451 East Grand Avenue, Wisconsin Rapids

 What is a “healthy community”?
 What successful strategies are communities using to collaborate across sectors to promote healthy people and strong economies?
-What are the opportunities for strengthening the interdependence between urban and rural economies?
-How are banks, CDFIs, philanthropy, and others investing to foster equitable access and regional prosperity for all?
-Why is investing in environmental sustainability important and wise for people and places?
+What are the opportunities for strengthening the interdependence between urban and rural communities?
+How are banks, CDFIs, philanthropy, and others investing to foster equitable access to health and prosperity for all?
+Why is investing in environmental sustainability important for people and places?

-This daylong conference, co-sponsored by the Federal Reserve Bank of Chicago and Incourage, will share leading practices in healthy economic development, sustainability and investment, with a special focus on rural and urban approaches to move from ideas to action.
+This daylong conference, co-sponsored by the Federal Reserve Bank of Chicago and Incourage, will share leading practices in healthy economic development, sustainability, and investment, with a special focus on rural and regional approaches to move from ideas to action.
 The conference will also include strategies for ongoing collaborative work with a new administration in 2017.

 For more information on who should attend and what conference attendees can expect, the agenda, partners and sponsors, logistics, and contact information, visit the online event summary.